-Since 2015, Bill has been playing acoustic Americana with Bill Healy and Bob Zink as The Doghouse Carpenters, and he's been playing acoustic rock, blues, soul and more with Frank DeVer Pullen as The Insolent Willies. (they are currently recording their first album , which is expected to be issued by early 2018).
+Since 2015, Bill has been playing acoustic Americana with Bill Healy and Bob Zink as The Doghouse Carpenters, and he's been playing acoustic rock, blues, soul and more with Frank DeVer Pullen as The Insolent Willies.
+(Their debut EP, Five for the Road, is available now.).

 When Bill isn't writing songs, playing gigs or recording, he teaches guitar, fiddle, uke and mandolin lessons both privately and at the Paul Nigra Center for Creative Arts.

-He also has a day job as a social worker for a government agency, and he volunteers with a number of community organizations, including the Johnstown School Museum, and he is the founder and coordinator of the upcoming Johnstown Midsummer Concert Series, which is expected to launch in Summer 2018.
+He also has a day job as a human-services caseworker, and he volunteers with a number of community organizations, including the Johnstown School Museum, and he is the founder and coordinator of the upcoming Johnstown Midsummer Concert Series, which will launch in Summer 2018.

 Bill also is a veteran newspaper journalist, college writing instructor and former UAlbany lecturer in journalism who has several Associated Press and NYNPA writing awards to his credit, and in 2011 he was honored with a National Endowment for the Humanities Fellowship.
 (For more details about Bill's non-musical professional credentials, see his resume.)